valydia/sbt-apidoc-example/Readme.md

 >sbt apidoc

 For each module, the output is generated under `target/scala-2.12/apidoc`.
-And you can open in your browser the `target/scala-2.12/apidoc/index.html` file.
+And you can open in your browser the file `target/scala-2.12/apidoc/index.html`.